University for the Creative Arts Students’ Union By-laws

 7. Motions of no confidence in an officer must be submitted by;

 2% of the members of the Union, to include a proposer and seconder

 8. Motions of no confidence must state the reason/s why the officer should be removed from office, to include:

 8.1 Neglect of duties of the post as detailed in the job description to be found in the UCA SU Constitution

 8.2 Failure to adhere to the officer’s employment contract

 8.3 Persistent failure to adhere to the code of acceptable behaviour (Appendix D)

 8.4 Gross misconduct

 9. Successful motions of no confidence against a sabbatical (fulltime) officer shall be referred to the Board of Trustees as a matter of urgency.
-The Board of Trustees may either uphold the motion of no confidence and call a referendum or write to the proposer of the motion detailing their reasons for not upholding the motion (in which the case the officer shall continue be an employee of the Union).
+The Board of Trustees may either uphold the motion of no confidence (in which case the officer shall cease being an employee of the Union), uphold the motion of no confidence and call a referendum, or write to the proposer of the motion detailing their reasons for not upholding the motion (in which case the officer shall continue to be an employee of the Union).

 10. The sabbatical officer shall cease the duties of their office, and be suspended on full pay until a full student referendum is called to a decision whether to uphold the motion of no confidence.